rdkcentral/Lightning-SDK/docs/plugins/lightning.md

 # Lightning

-The Lightning SDK is built on top of Lightning (Core), but it also exposes Lightning as a module that can be imported in your App.
+The Lightning SDK exposes Lightning as a module that can be imported in your App.
 In other words, there is no need to install Lightning Core as a separate dependency.

 You use Lightning in every component, since components extend the `Lightning component` base class.